 a type(psb_xspmat_type), intent(in).
 The sparse matrix structure containing the local part of the matrix to be preconditioned.
 Note that x must be chosen according to the real/complex, single/double precision version of MLD2P4 under use.
-See the PSBLAS User's Guide for details [17]. desc_a type(psb_desc_type), intent(in).
+See the PSBLAS User's Guide for details [13]. desc_a type(psb_desc_type), intent(in).
 The communication descriptor of a.
-See the PSBLAS User's Guide for details [17]. info integer, intent(out).
+See the PSBLAS User's Guide for details $[13]$. info integer, intent(out).
 Error code.
 If no error, 0 is returned.
-See Section 8 for details.
+See Section 8 for details. amold class(psb_x_base_sparse_mat), intent(in), optional.
+The desired dynamic type for internal matrix components; this allows e.g. running on GPUs; it needs not be the same on all processes.
+See the PSBLAS User's Guide for details [13]. vmold class(psb_x_base_vect_type), intent(in), optional.
+The desired dynamic type for internal vector components; this allows e.g. running on GPUs. imold class(psb_i_base_vect_type), intent(in), optional.
+The desired dynamic type for internal integer vector components; this allows e.g. running on GPUs.